Subitha-Murugesan/AI_Cofounder_Agentic_AI_Hackathon/README.md

-# 🏆 AI Co-Founder - Complete Platform
+# 🏆 AI Co-Founder Agent - Complete Platform

 An AI-powered Business Idea Validation Platform that analyzes and validates startup ideas using multi-agent AI analysis.
 This project won the AI Hackathon competition!